Paradise Lodge Lukla and the washing and tents drying

 The first photo for the day was of a dog sitting expectantly outside the kitchen of our lodge.
-The trainer had taken it because “everyone loves a photo of a dog.”
-The dogs we saw on the trail appeared well cared.
+The Trainer had taken it because “everyone loves a photo of a dog.”
+The dogs we saw on the trail appeared well cared for.

-I smiled a woman we passed who pointed behind me and mouthing “there is a porter behind you.”
+I smiled a woman we passed who pointed behind me indicating there was someone behind me.
 I think she thought he was trying to get past.
-I wanted to say yes he has been behind me for 16 days, he’s my porter.
+I wanted to say yes, he has been behind me for 16 days, he’s my porter.
 Although he wasn’t always behind sometimes he was ahead and leading.
-But he was always there walking beside me essence, keeping an eye on where I was stepping.
-Only a short time before he had pulled me out of the way from a donkey half, because I turned around and wasn’t paying attention.
+But he was always there walking beside me in essence, keeping an eye on where I was stepping.
+Only a short time before he had pulled me out of the way from a donkey, because I turned around and wasn’t paying attention.

 In the end, despite not wanting the trek to end we were glad to get to Lukla’s entrance gate.
 The last of the hills seemed endless.
 And we had just walked 130 kilometres.

-After dinner and a chat with the woman who owns the lodge we were ready for an early night ready for the first flight out in the morning.
+After dinner and a chat with the woman who owns the lodge we were ready for an early night.
+We had the first flight out in the morning.

 Before our 2013 Everest Base Camp trek training and preparation, videos and photos helped get an idea of what the trail is like.
 A photo I found on Pinterest made me realise the need for step training.
 The photo below is not what I found, but how I found the trail!